masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 = Contact Form 7 Spam Protection  =

-Our [Spam Protection for contact form 7](https://cf7addons.com/preview/unique-id-for-contact-form-7/) addon will help you to prevent Spam using Arithmetic and Image Recognition
+Our [Spam Protection for Contact Form 7](https://cf7addons.com/preview/spam-protection/) addon will help you to prevent Spam using Arithmetic and Image Recognition.

 = Contact Form 7 to Telegram =